PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbCollection](Get-CosmosDbCollection.md)

-Return the collections in a CosmosDB database.
+Return the collections in a Cosmos DB database.

 ### [Get-CosmosDbCollectionResourcePath](Get-CosmosDbCollectionResourcePath.md)